 Hooker's Onion is an edible wildflower in the Allium family, related to the common bunching onions.
 Flowers, leaves, and root are all edible with an onion taste.

 Hooker's Onion is a perennial wildflower in the Allium family.
-Both the bulb, the flower, and the stalk are edible.
+The bulb, the flower, and the stalk are all edible native foods.
 All parts of the plant can be used just like an onion, but for a special treat, add the flowers to a salad, they will provide both an aesthetic appeal and a delicious onion flavor.
 The plants contain sulphur compounds (which give them their onion flavor) and when added to the diet on a regular basis they help reduce blood cholesterol levels and act as a tonic to the digestive system.

 The onion flavor is very strong with this one and it is recommended that you do not consume it in large quantities, especially the first time you eat it.
 As with any new wild edible, try a small portion first and see if you have a reaction before eating it in larger quantities.

 For most of the year Hooker's Onion looks innocuous, but every spring, this special plant will put on a show in your garden.
 Its central, leafless stalk produces an umbel of 10-20 small, deep pink flowers in a distinctive branching pattern.
 Grow them in sunny flower beds to show the neighbors that you can have your beautiful wildflowers and eat them too!

 Hooker's Onion can be found throughout the Pacific Northwest growing on the dry sides of hills, and sunny, rocky meadows at low to mid elevations.
 It is very drought tolerant after establishment making it a great choice for rock or xeriscape gardens.
 It was widely eaten by Native Americans.
 Chose sunny sites with well drained soil.